HL7/fhir/guides/daf2/pages/_includes/daf-core-immunization-intro.md

 his profile sets minimum expectations for the [Immunization] resource to record, fetch and search immunization history associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Core Immunization
+profile:

+-   Query for immunizations belonging to a Patient
+-   Query for all patients who have had a specific vaccine administered

 ##### Mandatory Data Elements and Terminology